nehamur/inoculation-misalignment-testing/README.md

 # Inoculation Prompting and Emergent Misalignment
 ### Neha Muramalla and Reshma Kosaraju

-This repository contains the report for the MIT 6.7960 Deep Learning final project:

 **Does Inoculation Prompting Remove or Mask Emergent Misalignment?
 A Representation-Level Study Using Persona Vectors**